tomGdow/vimo/README.md

 ## vimo

-   vimo is a bash script that opens a file from anywhere within an application such as that created by Ruby-on-Rails, without having to change directory or specify a filepath.
+   vimo is a bash script that opens a file in vim from anywhere within an application such as that created by Ruby-on-Rails, without having to change directory or specify a filepath.
 ### Demonstration